1nv4d3r5/X33er/README.md

 Usage
 ----

-To strat and enjoy the power of the tool all you have to do is a simple line:
+To start and enjoy the power of the tool all you have to do is a simple line:

     python xsser.py --target="http://mytarget.com"

+..
+Then press <ENTER>, do you think you can do it ? (;

 Contact
 ----